The Huntington

 • price 2 of 4

 You’ll find cultural glories inside the library’s impressive book collection—the bequest of entrepreneur Henry E. Huntington—but the Huntington’s true highlights are outdoors in its vast jigsaw of botanical gardens, arguably the most glorious in the entire Los Angeles region.
-The acres and acres of public gardens are divided into a variety of themes, including a prickly desert garden, a serene Japanese garden and bamboo forest, as well as a recently-expanded assembly of Chinese pagodas, pavilions and bridges.
+The acres and acres of gardens here are divided into a variety of themes, including a prickly desert garden, a pristine rose garden and a serene Japanese garden and bamboo forest, as well as a more recently expanded assembly of Chinese pagodas, pavilions and bridges.

 • Attractions